 For someone who began their schooling at Ramona Convent College Preparatory School for Girls, making the bold declaration to transition in the 90s was nothing short of brave.

-To do so in those times was often met with resistance.
-And it wouldn’t be long after his decision to transition that this resistance would come into play.
+To do so in those times was often met with resistance by large institutions, including universities.

 An Attempt for Change